Pizza Dough

 - - -

-Combine all dry ingredients in the bowl of a stand mixer with a dough hook attached.
-Add water and oil and mix on low until the dough clears the sides of the bowl (2 minutes) then continue to knead an additional 15 minutes.
-It will hold together but be slightly too sticky to handle.
+Combine all dough ingredients in the bowl of a stand mixer with a dough hook attached.
+Add water and oil and mix on low until the dough clears the sides of the bowl (2 minutes) then continue to knead on medium-high an additional 15 minutes.
+It will hold together but be slightly too liquid to handle.

 Dust flour over the dough.
 Push down between the bowl and the dough with a rubber spatula to work flour between them until you can remove the ball of dough.
 Try not to work the flour into the dough as you handle it, you want a light, liquid-y ball of dough covered in flour.